Colored and Decorative Contact Lenses: A Prescription Is A Must

 - Internet sites that do not require a prescription

 These are not authorized distributors of contact lenses, which are prescription devices by federal law.
+In addition, some of these contact lenses may be counterfeit devices or may not have been cleared or approved by the FDA.
 You can talk with your eye care provider if you have questions.
-And if you find a Web site you think is illegally selling contact lenses over the Web, you should report it to FDA.
+And if you find a website you think is illegally selling contact lenses over the web, you should report it to FDA.

 Get an eye exam from a licensed eye doctor (ophthalmologist or optometrist), even if you feel your vision is perfect.